Flow-based generative model

 A flow-based generative model is a generative model used in machine learning that explicitly models a probability distribution by leveraging normalizing flow, which is a statistical method using the change-of-variable law of probabilities to transform a simple distribution into a complex one.

 The direct modeling of likelihood provides many advantages.
 For example, the negative log-likelihood can be directly computed and minimized as the loss function.
 Additionally, novel samples can be generated by sampling from the initial distribution, and applying the flow transformation.

-In contrast, many alternative generative modeling methods such as variational autoencoder (VAE) and generative adversarial network do not explicitly represent the likelihood function.
+In contrast, many alternative generative modeling methods, such as variational autoencoders (VAEs), generative adversarial networks (GANs), or diffusion models, do not explicitly represent the likelihood function.